 Keep a log of the sources you checked and the searches you did, so that you don't accidentally skip a step — or repeat a step unnecessarily.

 Preemption checks involve the daunting task of trying to prove the negative.
 You need to be able to claim confidently that no other article quite like yours exists.
-You cannot say "there is no article like this" until you have checked everywhere that similar articles might be found, using every resource that exists for finding law review articles and using different types of searches.
-So, preemption checking requires an usual degree of thoroughness, and a tolerance for a certain amount of tedium
+You cannot say "there is no article like this" until you have checked everywhere that similar articles might be found, searching every resource that exists for finding law review articles, and using different types of searches.
+So, preemption checking requires an unusual degree of thoroughness, and a tolerance for a certain amount of tedium

 The payoff for the painstaking work of preemption checking is twofold.
 First, you can be reassured that you will not spend months researching and writing an article that cannot be published.
-Second, you will come away with a portfolio of articles that will help you refine and research your topic.
+Second, you'll come away with a portfolio of articles that will help you refine and research your topic.

 Preemption checking is about trying to find every article on your topic, not just a few good articles.
 To come close to finding everything, you need to use multiple tools and multiple search strategies.

 In any given source/database, the more different types of searches you run, the more confident you can be that you have found any potentially preempting articles.